300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which present is Frasier a spin-off from?

-- What’s the identify of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is about?
+- What’s the title of the fictional borough of Melbourne the place Australian cleaning soap Neighbours is about?

 Answers